Martie Breytenbach Kids Ministry

 Instructions:

-2. Fill it with soil, plant the seed, and label it: “I am growing in God!”
+Fill it with soil, plant the seed, and label it: “I am dying to myself and growing in God!”

 ✝ Faith Connection: Just like Little Mustard couldn’t see what was happening underground, sometimes we don’t see how God is working—but He is.